 In 2017, The Children’s Society reported that over 560 children were trafficked and sexually exploited in the UK alone.

-Stopthetraffic.org have also reported that around 25% of all trafficking victims around the world are children — an estimated 10.1 million.
+Stopthetraffic.org has also reported that around 25% of all trafficking victims around the world are children — an estimated 10.1 million.
 Of these children trafficked by criminal gangs, 37% were forced into marriage.
 21% (212,100) are thought to have been victims of sexual exploitation.

 The figures are horrific.
 It’s almost hard to believe for most people that human trafficking is such a big problem in this day and age.
 However, trafficking gangs are still able to take advantage of vulnerable people — especially kids — transporting them worldwide through an underground criminal network for exploitation.